ct-js/docs.ctjs.rocks/docs/modding-fields-declaration.md

         name: string,
         help?: string
     }>,
+    fields?: Array<IExtensionField>, // These are for type === 'table'
-    min?: number, // Used with type === 'number', 'slider', or 'sliderAndNumber' max?: number,
+    min?: number, // These three are sed with type === 'number', 'slider', or 'sliderAndNumber' max?: number,
     step?: number
 }